Car Accident Lawyer

 Even if you think that you are partially to blame for the car accident, you should not admit any kind of fault.
 Saying something like “I’m sorry” could even be viewed as admitting guilt.
 Answer the police officer’s questions honestly, but do not take any blame for the accident.

 Photos are one of the best pieces of evidence you can have in a car accident case.
 Therefore, you should take photos of the accident scene before any evidence is taken away.
 Take pictures of all the vehicles involved, skid marks, traffic signs, and broken glass.

 Don’t Delay Medical Care

 Some car accident victims make the mistake of delaying medical care.
 They do not feel too badly hurt, so they may assume that they do not need to see a doctor.
-However, the legal professionals at Scott Vicknair, LLC would advise you to seek immediate emergency medical care after a car accident.
 Some injuries may not have obvious symptoms initially.
 A doctor will give you a proper evaluation and recommend the appropriate treatment.

 Do Hire a Lawyer

 If you plan to pursue a claim for your injuries, it is wise to have an experienced car accident lawyer on your side.
 A lawyer will know the true value of your case and help you pursue a timely claim against the negligent party.
 He or she can handle the negotiation process with the insurance company and improve your chances of obtaining a fair settlement.
 Most car accident lawyers work on a contingency fee, which means they take a percentage of your settlement at the end.

 Don’t Provide a Statement to the Insurance Company